 People have the opportunity to change the way they think about something whenever they learn something new about any topic.
 Whether the change in thinking is easy or not, depends on one’s ability to being open to the idea of learning something new, despite opposing thoughts on the subject.
 I am aware that this sounds confusing, but people have to be open to learning something new about the subject, which in turn will change thinking.
 For example, most people feel pretty strongly about the idea of money bringing about happiness.
 The central question about war is: “Is it the right way to act?”
 How many of us can honestly say that if this question could be answered once and for all, would we be allowed to accept and follow the truth?
 The real question is how invested the individual, or a society is in holding onto old opinions, despite learning the latest information.

 How to Cope and Challenge Beliefs

-Challenging and changing a value or belief can be an easy task at times.
+Challenging and changing a value or belief can be easier at times.
 The problem is people have thousands of beliefs, and can only change one at a time, so it is a process.
 In order to challenge a belief, look at the evidence, examine the facts and then it may be easier for someone to change their mind about the belief.
 For instance, some may assume that eating a Big Mac is somewhat of a healthy meal.
 However, they have recently read many books on nutrition and learned otherwise.
 They now believe that this meal is not nutritious.
 They changed their mind in the face of evidence.